Innmind/documentation/docs/philosophy/abstractions.md

 Abstractions are the same.

-An abstraction that tries to represent all the informations it tries to abstract fails in its mission.
+An abstraction that tries to represent all the information it tries to abstract fails in its mission.
 In the end you end up with the same information but expressed in a different way.

 This means that for an abstraction to be useful it **must** omit information.